In addition to awarding financial aid based on demonstrated financial need, UMF awards institutional Merit-Based Scholarships for Maine residents.

-In the meantime, below are the names and amounts of merit scholarships approved for first-year students who were admitted to UMF in the fall.
+Below are the names and amounts of Merit Scholarships for First-Year students admitted to UMF in the fall.

 The University of Maine at Farmington rewards students who have performed well in their high school academic courses.
-If you are admitted to UMF as a first-time, first-year student from Maine with a class rank in the top 30% of your graduating class* and are pursuing a rigorous college prep curriculum in high school, you are eligible for one of the academic scholarships listed below.
+If you are admitted to UMF as a first-time, First-Year student from Maine, use the required GPA* below to see which academic scholarship you’re eligible for.

 ($12,000 over four years)